cadlinga/texan_courseware/groundschool/electrical/battery.md

 # Battery

 The main bat is a battery.
+Its the main one.
+It has electricity.